flype44/Vampire/ETHERNET/README.md

 # Introduction

-The `Vampire` standalone (V4) embeds a ETHERNET phy and a connector.
+The `Vampire` standalone (V4) embeds a hardware ETHERNET phy and a connector.

 The `SAGA` chipset provides a set of registers to used in a driver (`SANA2` based on AmigaOS).